Harassment, Discrimination, and Sexual Harassment

 The Formal Complaint Process/Timeline

 The timetable set forth below is approximate.
-The Vice President for Student Life, in consultation with the investigative officer may, at his or her discretion, allow additional time for any of the steps noted.
+The vice president/dean for student life, in consultation with the investigative officer may, at his or her discretion, allow additional time for any of the steps noted.

-- When a complaint is brought, the Vice President for Student Life, in consultation with the investigative officer (if other than the Vice President for Student Life), may choose to refer the matter to be formally heard by a five-person panel appropriate to the position of the accused.
+- When a complaint is brought, the vice president/dean for student life, in consultation with the investigative officer (if other than the vice president/dean for student life), may choose to refer the matter to be formally heard by a five-person panel appropriate to the position of the accused.

-- Within fourteen (14) working days from the filing of the complaint, the investigative officer will conduct an inquiry and prepare a report summarizing the relevant evidence.
+- Within 14 working days from the filing of the complaint, the investigating officer will conduct an inquiry and prepare a report summarizing the relevant evidence.

-- The report of the Vice President for Student Life or investigative officer will be sent to the complainant and to the accused.
-Within five (5) working days thereafter, the complainant and the accused may each submit a final statement to the Vice President for Student Life concerning the report.
+- The report of the vice president/dean for student life or investigative officer will be sent to the complainant and to the accused.
+Within five (5) working days thereafter, the complainant and the respondent may each submit a final statement to the vice president/dean for student life concerning the report.

-- The Vice President for Student Life may at any point dismiss a complaint if it is found to be clearly without merit.
-The complainant may appeal this determination to the Academic Vice President.
+- The vice president/dean for student life may at any point dismiss a complaint if it is found to be clearly without merit.
+The complainant may appeal this determination to the academic vice president.

-- Within five (5) working days after the submission of any final statements from the complainant and the accused, the Vice President for Student Life or five-person panel will decide whether a violation of this policy has occurred and if so, what the consequences shall be.
-These may range from reprimand, suspension or probation, to termination or expulsion.
+- Within five (5) working days after the submission of any final statements from the complainant and the accused, the vice president/dean for student life or five-person panel will decide whether a violation of this policy has occurred, and if so, what the consequences shall be.
+These may range from reprimand, suspension or probation, to termination or dismissal.

-- If the accused individual is the Vice President for Student Life or a senior administrator at the College, or if the President of the College believes it appropriate in any case, the College may employ an independent investigator.
-Such an independent investigator will report directly to the President of the College.
+- If the accused individual is the vice president/dean for student life, or a senior administrator at the College, or if the president of the College believes it appropriate in any case, the College may employ an independent investigator.
+Such an independent investigator will report directly to the president of the College.

-Following the conclusion of a case, any student who is dissatisfied with the decision may appeal by submitting a statement to the Academic Vice President (AVP) within 10 working days stating with specificity the reasons for his or her dissatisfaction.
-The AVP, within 30 days of submission of such a request, shall either affirm or overturn the decision.
-Appeals will be based upon the record made before the AVP and will not constitute a rehearing of the evidence.
-The person accused will be given the opportunity to present oral argument on such review.
-However, nothing in the foregoing will be construed to prevent the reviewing committee in its discretion from hearing newly discovered evidence.
-The written response of the AVP will constitute the final determination of the complaint.
-Sanctions for harassment or discrimination will be appropriate to the nature and severity of the offense and will be consistent with relevant College policy guidelines.
-Sanctions may include, but are not limited to, an oral reprimand, a written reprimand, a warning added to the accused person's file or the probation, suspension or expulsion of a student.
+Following the disposition of a case, any student who is dissatisfied with the decision may appeal by submitting a statement to the academic vice president within 10 working days stating with specificity the reasons for his or her dissatisfaction.
+The academic vice president, within 30 days of submission of such a request, shall either affirm or overturn the decision.
+Appeals will be based upon the record made before the academic vice president and will not constitute a rehearing of the evidence.
+The person accused will be given an opportunity to present oral argument on such review provided, however, that nothing in the foregoing will be construed to prevent the reviewing committee in its discretion from hearing newly discovered evidence.
+The written response of the academic vice president will constitute the final determination of the complaint.

 Protection of Rights